berto/berto.com/docs/2022-03-01-full-stack-markdown.md

 ## Why

-After 2 years working in the Rows.com platform (then dashdash.com), I realized that we were building more than a spreadsheet.
+Around 2019, after 2 years working in the Rows.com platform (then dashdash.com), I realized that we were building more than a spreadsheet.
 We were building a translator.

-- There an this interface, which is a bunch of rectangles (cells).
-Users can write a language into them, be it values or formulas, set formats and more.
+- Our editor is, essentially, just a bunch of rectangles (cells).
+Users can write a language into them, which is the spreadsheet language.
+This language includes values and formulas, and other visual notations like data formats, colors.
-- When users write stuff into the cells, we automatically generate a representation of the user's input in the front end, in the back end, and we also have a method to keep both -ends synchronized.
+- How does the system work?
+Well, when users write stuff into the cells, we automatically generate a code representation of the user's input in the front end, in the back end, and we also have a method to keep both -ends synchronized.
+Our computation engine consumes this technical notation and performs any necessary calculations.
-- If we wanted, the spreadsheet documents users create can fully describable in a human notation. `A1: 5` is a cell with a literal 5. `A1: =2+2 =>5` is a cell with a formula that results in the same value.
+- If we wanted, we could generate a human-readable representation of the spreadsheet, before technical code.
+Example: `A1: 5` can represent a cell with a literal of value 5. `A1: =2+2 =>5` is a cell with a formula that results in the same value.
-- Instead of forcing every user to interact with our spreadsheet language via our interface, we could have contractualized this interaction via a editable human notation that describes the spreadsheet.
-We could keep the table interface, but we'd make it easier for our community to create scripts.
+- So, instead of forcing every user to interact with our spreadsheet language via our interface, we could have contractualized this interaction via a editable human notation that describes the spreadsheet.
+We would keep the table interface, but we'd also offer the human-readable representation of the spreadsheet.
+At a minimum, this would make it easier for our community to create scripts to generate spreadsheets.
+We could take it one step further and open the engine that translates this human notation into the actual code that executes on that particular spreadsheet.
 - In a way, this wouldn't be that different from Markdown (see also Excalidraw, Mermaid).
+It is a bit more complicated than markdown, and a bit simpler than programming languages for engineers.

-This is how this document came to.
+This is how this document came to be.

 ## The goal of Full-Stack Markdowns